mrThomasTeller/NodejsProxyAutoload/README.md

      * necessary.
 It's true lazy autoloading.
 You should run node.js with --harmony flag, because ES6 Proxy used for that.
      * Handler provides the way to load your classes.
 If handler is just string then default handler with
      * passed string as root directory will be used.
 By default classes names begin with first letter in upper case, other
      * symbols are packages.
-A handler is object which contains "isClass" and "loadClass" methods, and can contain
+A handler is object which contains 'isClass' and 'loadClass' methods, and can contain
-     * "onCreatePackage" (see the interface of DefaultHandler for details).
+     * 'onCreatePackage' (see the interface of DefaultHandler for details).
      * If rootSymbol parameter is not specified then namespaces will be added to global scope.
      * If an object passed as rootSymbol then child packages and classes will be added in this symbol
-     * If string passed then symbols will be added to exports[rootSymbol] of this module, and if "." passed then symbols
+     * If string passed then symbols will be added to exports[rootSymbol] of this module, and if '.' passed then symbols
      * will be added to exports of this module.
      *
      * @param {String|Array.<String>} namespaces one or more namespaces which should support autoloading